 Definition of PRV

-Pressure relief valve (PRV) is a type of valve used to control or limit the pressure in a system or vessel which can build up for a process upset, instrument or equipment failure, or fire.
+Pressure relief valve (PRV) is a type of valve used to control or limit the pressure in a system or vessel which can build up for a process upset, instrument or equipment failure, or fie.
 The pressure is relieved by allowing the pressurized fluid to flow from an auxiliary passage out of the system.
-The relief valve is designed or set to open at a predetermined set pressure to protect pressure vessels and other equipment from being subjected to pressures that exceed their design limits.
-When the set pressure is exceeded, the relief valve becomes the “path of least resistance” as the valve is forced open and a portion of the fluid is diverted through the auxiliary route.
+The relief valve is designed or set to up at a predetermined set pressure to protect pressure vessels and other equipment from being subjected to pressures that exceed their design limits.
+When the set pressure is exceeded, the relief valve becomes the “path of least resistance” as the valve is forced open and a portion fo the fluid is diverted through the auxiliary route.